Business Administration, MBA/Juris Doctor, JD

 - Design a course of study that meets your individual requirements.

 The combined degree program enables a full-time student to complete the requirements for both degrees in four years rather than the five years required if each degree is pursued separately.
-For a typical candidate in the combined degree program, a total of 129 credits is required: 80 from the School of Law and 49 from the Lubin School of Business.
 The total number of credits required in the Lubin School varies based on the student's previous coursework.
 Full-time students may commence their studies at either the Lubin School of Business or the Elisabeth Haub School of Law.

 Students admitted to the MBA/JD program are assigned advisors in each school to help them in the selection of courses and definition of their career objectives.
 The reciprocal recognition of courses by each school is essential to the combined program.
 Therefore, students in the program must receive prior approval from the appropriate dean for any course proposed to be taken in the other.
 Business school students will receive a Program Analysis Sheet (PAS) that outlines their specific degree requirements.